-REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 8 Cyber Security Vulnerability: The Authority handles a large amount of personal and business data.
+REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 7 Cyber Security Vulnerability: The Authority handles a large amount of personal and business data.
 Either through hacking or carelessness, security of the data could be compromised.
 Consequence: Loss of system access and/or data Unable to provide Council services Increased costs Reputation damaged Ransomware payment Corporate fines Risk of data held by the Council ends up in inappropriate hands.
 System loss.
 However, no loss of data.
 Systems have remained protected from cyber-attack.
 EFDC is targeted directly.
 Unknown vulnerabilities in systems.
 Misconfigured systems.
 EFDC staff error.
 Disgruntled EFDC staff.
 System Loss, Data unavailable, Data stolen, Data changed, VERY HIGH MAJOR A1 Security Officer is continually monitoring situation and potential risks.
 Most systems have in built controls to prevent unauthorised access.
 Controls in systems have been strengthened in response to specific occurrences.
 IT monitoring & installing system updates & patches All data back up now directly to the cloud.
 Considering extending to grandfather back-ups Latest windows major upgrade underway and on track.
 An eLearning module provided by the National Cyber Security Centre has been rolled out across the Council.
-MEDIUM MODERATE C2 Continued monitoring & researching security attack methodologies and best practice procedures This will follow a review of relevant policies, date of launch to be confirmed A recent cyber incident is still currently being dealt with.
-Controls were effective but will be reviewed.
-Learning from this have identified shortfalls in tooling that will be identified in the Major Incident report that is being developed.
+MEDIUM MODERATE C2 Continued monitoring & researching security attack methodologies and best practice procedures This will follow a review of relevant policies, date of launch to be confirmed Cyber MIM report issued and published.
+Some outstanding updates still in flight and being monitored.
+No immediate concerns.
+Future security project will evaluate if other tools are needed.
+Mystery Phishing campaign underway.
 Service Director - ICT & PMO, Strategy & Policy Quarterly